 The very different nature and applicability of the ASE and KJ models can be examined considering the river reaches wherein the models can actually be applied.
-For the river network in the study region, the results have been mapped as in Fig. 7, where the domain of applicability is represented as a thicker line.
-This representation highlights the different results obtained for the propagation of information: for an highly heterogeneous area like the case study, the along-stream information propagation appears more suitable because it has a larger area of applicability.
+For the river network in the study region, the results are mapped in Fig. 7, where the domain of applicability is represented as a thicker line.
+This representation highlights the different results obtained for the propagation of information: for a highly heterogeneous area like the case study, the along-stream information propagation appears more suitable because it has a larger area of applicability.